mvolkmann/blog/src/dart.md

   "Provides tools for effectively editing, refactoring, running, and reloading Flutter mobile apps."
-  For example, place the cursor over an undefined name and select "Import library ..." from the Command Palette.
+  For example, place the cursor over an undefined name, click the lightbulb icon or open the Command Palette, and select "Import library ...".

 - {% aTargetBlank
   "https://marketplace.visualstudio.com/items?itemName=BendixMa.dart-data-class-generator",